-Several modern formulations have tweaked the time-honored original recipe with the addition of natural ingredients, such as:
+Several modern formulations have tweaked the time-honored original recipe with the addition of other natural ingredients:

-- natural antioxidants and preservatives (e.g., rosemary extract, citric acid, Vitamin E)
+- Natural antioxidants and preservatives (rosemary extract, citric acid, vitamin E)

-True castile soap does not contain harsh synthetic detergents, and the best ones don't add any skin-irritating artificial colorants, fragrances, or preservatives.
+True castile soap does not contain harsh synthetic detergents, and the best ones do not add any skin-irritating artificial colorants, fragrances, or preservatives.

 Green Cleaning Uses

-Because it's eco-friendly and biodegradable, it's also perfect for cleaning outside your home.
+Because it is eco-friendly and biodegradable, it is also perfect for cleaning outside your home.
 So, if you need to wash your car or clean your patio furniture, reach for the liquid Castile soap.

 Make Your Own Castile Soap

-Want to try making your own homemade eco-friendly cleaners with Castile soap?
+You can make your own homemade eco-friendly cleaners with Castile soap.
 Check out these fantastic green recipes that are easy, fast, and cost-effective:

 Castile soap has many personal care uses, such as shampoo, shaving cream, body wash, and even toothpaste.
-Try adding peppermint if you're brave enough to brush your teeth with it!
-Also, it's ideal for washing your pets.
+It is ideal for washing your pets.